A Answers (2)

 Donna Hill Howes, RN, Family Medicine, answeredBone density is related to osteoarthritis in an interesting way.
 Contrary to popular belief, low bone density is not related to osteoarthritis, only to osteoporosis.
 Osteoarthritis is actually related to higher bone density.
 Increased bone density can result in bony outgrowths, also called osteophytes, or bone spurs.
 These can literally rip apart joint cartilage and decrease the ability of cartilage to protect the joint.Helpful?
 1 person found this helpful.

-Mehmet Oz, MD, Cardiology, answeredYour bone mineral density naturally decreases as you age, leading to gradual bone loss.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYour bone mineral density naturally decreases as you age, leading to gradual bone loss.
 If the bone loss is severe, you can develop osteoporosis, or bones that are thin and break easily.
 Although osteoporosis affects the bones, not the cartilage in the joints, people with osteoporosis are at somewhat greater risk of also developing osteoarthritis (OA).
 So to help prevent OA, do everything you can to keep your bones strong and prevent osteoporosis.
 That means performing weight-bearing exercises regularly, eating a diet that's rich in calcium and vitamin D, and not smoking.